Meet with a Film & Performing Arts Advisor!

 Why are you still meeting with a general university advisor!?
-Make sure you meet with a Department of Theatre and Film advisor at least once a year, preferably once a semester, to stay on track.
+Make sure you meet with a Film & Performing Arts faculty advisor at least once a year, preferably once a semester, to stay on track.

 Why haven’t you declared your major!?
 Do it now.
 The Change of Major form and the Minor Declaration form are available at the bottom of this page.